 What are the big issues?

 Life expectancy at births refers to the average number of years a person would expect to live based on contemporary mortality rates.
 The health of people in Warwickshire is generally better than the England average which is reflected in life expectancy being higher than the England average.
-However, this masks some variation across the county, most notably that life expectancy for both males and females in Nuneaton & Bedworth Borough is statistically significantly lower than the England figure.
+However, this masks some variation across the county, most notably that life expectancy for both males and females in Nuneaton & Bedworth Borough, and for females in North Warwickshire Borough is statistically significantly lower than the England figure.

 Lower life expectancy is generally more prevalent in the north of the county than the south which is consistent with the pattern of deprivation and health inequalities across the county.
 Life expectancy at ward level for males ranges from 75.0 years (Atherstone Central, North Warwickshire Borough) to 84.6 years (Snitterfield, Stratford-on-Avon District), and for females ranges from 79.2 years (Hartshill, North Warwickshire Borough) to 91.5 years (Myton & Heathcote, Warwick District).